Signalpilot/signalpilot-docs/docs/sp-regime-vol-filter.md

+> **Category:** 🧩 Meta / Tools
+> Filters, regimes, and screeners that unify and contextualize all modules.

 # SP — Regime Box (Regime & Volatility Filter) — by Signal Pilot
 **Plain‑English guide · Non‑repainting · Works on any market/timeframe**